30 July 2025

 Why Now?

-LLMs have finally crossed the threshold from impressive demos to genuinely useful tools.
+LLMs have most definitely crossed the threshold from impressive demos to genuinely useful tools.
 They can handle complex, multi-file reasoning and help developers work at speeds that were previously impossible.
 Take this website’s subtle background effect: a GLSL shader that generates layered Gaussian noise.
 What would have taken hours of digging through WebGL docs and trial-and-error debugging, I built with Crush in just a few minutes.

 But powerful AI is only half the equation.
-To harness it effectively, you need the right tooling and the right interface, and we believe that interface is the terminal.
+To harness it effectively, you need the right tooling and the right user interface, and we believe that interface is the terminal.
 Developers already live there.
 It’s fast, scriptable, integrates seamlessly with existing workflows, and has all the wealth and power of the CLI at its fingertips.
 Crush can directly access the same tools you can (git, docker, npm, ghc, sed, nix and so on), and it can do so while running with extensive knowledge of the tools and extreme efficiency.

 Don’t forget to wear sunscreen.